MagMueller/TelegramFunctionPlotter/README.md

 - open Telegram @scipy_math_helper_bot
 - Have fun!

-For more information go to SciyPyProject.ipynb
+Our documentation is in SciyPyProject.ipynb